ItsXenos/ItsXenos/README.md

 - 👋 Hi, I’m @ItsXenos
 - 👀 I’m interested in coding, music, and excercise.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning to code.
+Feedback is appreciated!
 - 💞️ I’m looking to collaborate on projects, applications, and games.
 - 📫 How to reach me ...